Contact us whenever you need it!

 NDA - Forbes

-From restaurants to tech companies, many businesses have trade secrets or confidential information that they share with their employees.
-However, there is always a concern about keeping that information secure.
+Many businesses, from restaurants to tech companies, have trade secrets or confidential information that they share with their employees.
+Keeping that information safe is always a concern.

-One way to make sure another person or entity respects the confidentiality of what makes your business unique is by signing a non-disclosure agreement (NDA).
+One way to make sure your business’s confidential information is respected is by signing a non-disclosure agreement (NDA).

 Whether you are an employer or an employee, it is essential you understand what an NDA (also known as a confidentiality agreement) is, what your rights and responsibilities are under this legal document, and how you might be able to end the agreement.

-An NDA is a legal contract between two parties where one (or both) parties agree to keep some information confidential.
-Some typical situations where you may want to use an NDA are:
+An NDA is a legal contract between 2 parties where one (or both) parties agree to keep information private.
+Some situations where you may use an NDA are:

-• Presenting a new business concept to a potential partner, investor, or distributor of your business
+• Presenting a new business idea to a potential partner, investor, or distributor

-• Sharing financial or marketing information with a prospective buyer of your business
+• Sharing financial or marketing information with a potential buyer

-• Demonstrating a new product, service, or technology to a prospective buyer or licensee
+• Demonstrating a new product, service, or technology to a potential buyer

-• Giving employees access to proprietary business information during the course of their job
+• Giving employees access to private business information while employed

 • Names of the parties signing the agreement

-• The reason why the sensitive information is being shared
+• Why the sensitive information is being shared

 • A detailed explanation of how the information can and cannot be used, including a non-compete clause

-Finally, an NDA also should include the consequences of breaching the agreement.
+Finally, an NDA also should include the consequences of breaking the agreement.

-One way to get out of an NDA is when the set term of the contract expires.
-Another way is if the contract is ended in accordance with its termination clause.
-In some cases, however, your legal obligations to maintain confidentiality can continue for many years.
+One way to get out of an NDA is for the contract to expire.
+Another way is if the contract is ended by its termination clause.
+In some cases, however, your legal duty to maintain confidentiality can continue for many years.

 Therefore, you need to read and understand an NDA’s terms before signing the document.